Best WordPress LMS plugins on your mind?

 As you might expect (or have already discovered after previous research), there’s not only a huge range of WordPress LMS plugins to choose from but a massive difference in quality, content, price, flexibility, adaptability, and ease of use.

 You certainly won’t want to feel limited by the range of options available to customize your courses, but at the same time, you won’t want to feel overwhelmed by complex systems that require you to spend most of your time doing more learning than your students!

-With the right WordPress LMS plugin, you’ll be free to host, customize, extend, and build the online course or internal training site you have in mind.
+With the right WordPress LMS plugin (also known as WordPress e learning plugins or WordPress online course plugin), you’ll be free to host, customize, extend, and build the online course or internal training site you have in mind.
 And better yet, if you already use WordPress as your content management system of choice for your main website, you won’t need to set up an entirely separate site that looks completely different, making it inconvenient for your audience to get access to your course content.

-Choosing an LMS plugin should be based on the following 4 core areas – in order of importance, from most to least important:
+Choosing an LMS plugin should be based on the following 4 core areas to select the best WP LMS. – in order of importance, from most to least important: